 Green tea has become one of the most popular beverages consumed globally with about 120 ml in volume drunk by virtually everybody, every year (Graham, 1992) and that amount has certainly risen in recent times.

 This tea has been consumed for thousands of years in its home of China and helps to reduce stress and even helps with weight management.
 It is first thought to have been brewed during the reign of Emperor Shennong in 2737 B.C. as a lightly steamed infusion.
 It is produced from the freshly picked leaves of the Camellia sinensis plant which are steamed.
 We are probably more familiar with black, oolong and processed tea leaves which are fermented.

 Leaving the tea leaves relatively unprocessed allows the important components which are generally antioxidants to remain largely unchanged.
 Green tea contains B vitamins, folate, manganese, potassium, magnesium, caffeine and the antioxidants, notably catechins.

 Health Benefits Of Green Tea

-There are seven reasons why this tea should be drunk:-
+There are several reasons why this tea should be drunk:-

 Reducing heart disease